Mind At Rest Will Writing Services

-Welcome to Mind at Rest Wills, based in Kesgrave, Ipswich, Suffolk we provide Will Writing and Estate Planning Services.
-Our mission is to help put your mind at rest ensuring your assets and loved ones are protected through the use of our professional Will Writing Services.
+Through the use of our professional Will Writing and Estate Planning Services.
+Our mission is to put your Mind At Rest ensuring your assets and loved ones are protected.

-Single Wills, Mirror Wills, On-line Wills, Will Trusts, Secure Will Document Storage, Lasting Power Of Attorney, Deed of Severance Beneficial Joint Tenants to Tenants in Common Service and Funeral Plans.
-For more information have a look at our Will Writing Services Page
+Single Wills, Mirror Wills, Will Trusts, Lasting Power of Attorney.
+Deed of Severance, Beneficial Joint Tenants to Tenants in Common Service and Funeral Plans.
+For more info why not take a look at our Will Writing Services Page

-For local home visit consultations we cover Ipswich and surrounding areas, including Kesgrave, Martlesham, Woodbridge, Felixstowe, Stowmarket, Needham Market to name a few.
-However this can often be extended so please feel free to Contact us about making a Will
+For local home visit consultations, we cover Ipswich and surrounding areas, including Kesgrave, Martlesham, Woodbridge, Felixstowe, Stowmarket, Needham Market, Framlingham, and Wickham Market to name a few.
+So please feel free to contact us about making a Will

 Why Use our Will Writing Services?

-We operate under a self-regulatory regime for Estate Planners & Will Writers, work to a professional charter and hold professional indemnity insurance cover so that members of the public can use our Will Writing services with confidence.
+We operate under a self-regulatory regime for Estate Planners & Will Writers.
+We work to a professional charter and hold professional indemnity insurance cover.
+Ensuring that members of the public can use our Will Writing services with confidence.

 Things you may not have known about Wills

-- Latest statistics indicate a quarter of people in the UK die without making a Will (die intestate).
+- The latest statistics indicate a quarter of people in the UK die without making a Will.
+In other words, they die intestate.

-- If you have young children, without a Will in place to nominate your chosen Guardians, your children may not be looked after by the person you want.
+- If you have young children and no Will in place to nominate your chosen Guardians.
+Your children may not be looked after by the person you want if you die.

-- If you die without a Will, you die intestate and the law says who receives the proceeds of your estate.
+- If you die without a Will you die intestate and the law will decide who gets the proceeds of your estate.

-- Getting married automatically revokes a previously made Will leaving it invalid.
+- Unless written in anticipation of marriage.
+Getting married automatically revokes a previously made Will leaving it invalid.

 Visit our frequently asked questions page for more information and about Wills and Estate Planning.

-You should review your Will every 5 years and after any major change in your life, for example, getting separated, married, divorced, having a child, moving house or if the executor or guardian named in your Will dies.
+You should review your Will every 5 years and after any major change in your life.
+Especially if you are getting married, separated, divorced, having a child, moving house.
+Or if the executor or guardian named in your Will dies.